ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 rotation*.
 In general, a right rotation makes the tree more right-leaning, and a left rotation makes it more left-leaning.
 ](images/SingRot.png){width=60% #fig:SingleRotation}

+In figure (a), node $S$ is the left child of the root.
+A *right rotation* transforms it into the tree shown in figure (b), where node $S$ has become the root.
+Note that, because the value of
+$S$ is less than the value of $P$, $P$ must become $S$'s right child.
+Right rotation means transforming a tree from having the shape in (a) to having the shape in (b).

+A *left rotation* is the opposite process: starting from the tree in (b), transforming it to the tree in (a), by lifting node $P$ up.
+Notice that a right rotation tends to make the tree more right-leaning, while a left rotation tends to make it more left-leaning.

 ### AVL tree insertion